shanecookofficial/cse210-03/DESIGNDOC.md

 The first class is the director class.
 This class will call upon other classes to retrieve information from its parent classes.

-The third class is the puzzle class.
-This class will send word information the the child class to display and perform needed actions upon.

-The fourth class is the terminal_service class.
-This class will provide input and output operations to the child class.

 Director
 ---------------------------